AdaCore/gnatstudio/docs/users_guide/editing.rst

 ==================================

-Whenever you ask for a contextual menu (using e.g. the right button on your mouse) on a source file, you will get access to a number of entries, displayed or not depending on the current context.
+Whenever you ask for a contextual menu (using e.g. the right button on your mouse) on a source file, you will get access to a number of entries, which are displayed or not depending on the current context.

-Menu entries include the following categories:
+These menu entries include the following categories:

 *Source Navigation*
   :ref:`Contextual_Menus_for_Source_Navigation`.